tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 : 2. or with `dbg!(&rect1);`

 The `dbg!` macro
-: prints the varriable, along with its name and the line and file where the macro is run
+: prints an expression, the value of the expression, and the line and file where the macro is run : takes ownership of its arguments but can be passed refs to retain ownership : `dbg!(30*scale)